Dr Amirah Iqbal

 4 Victoria Street

 I am a BPS registered and Chartered Counselling Psychologist (registered with the Health and Care Professional Council).
-I offer psychological and therapeutic services in London, Luton and St Albans.
-I also offer Skype consultations and appointments where appropriate.

 Throughout my employment to date I have worked in the NHS, in primary care services (GP surgeries), secondary and community care services and within tertiary services (such as CAMHS).
-I have also worked in third sector charities, working with survivors of sexual violence, and with victims of human trafficking.
+I have worked in third sector charities, working with survivors of sexual violence, and with victims of human trafficking.

 I think it is paramount that all psychologists/ therapists/ counsellors are respectful, safe, consistent and boundaried.
 Being accredited by the British Psychological Society (BPS) and registered with the Health and Care Professions Council (HCPC) means that I abide to regulatory bodies code of conduct, and I am informed by their ethical guidelines.

 Sometimes throughout the therapeutic process, we might consider leaving therapy (because of the difficult emotions evoked / because of previous patterns of behaviours / defences being evoked).
 During this time both your commitment and my commitment would be especially important.
-I think that the therapy relationship can be of richness, depth and is special and so during this time I will that you are able to bring the whole of you into our therapy space where we may explore your ways of relating and being in the world.

 Training, qualifications & experience